-This Clean Water Act (CWA) section 401 Water Quality Certification action and Order (Order) is issued at the request of Caltrans (hereinafter Permittee) for the Project.
-This Order is for the purpose described in application submitted by the Permittee.
-The application was received on 20 November 2024.
-The application was deemed complete on 19 December 2024.
+This Clean Water Act (CWA) section 401 Water Quality Certification action and Order (Order) is issued at the request of California Department of Transportation (Caltrans) (hereinafter Permittee) for the Project.
+This Order is for the purpose described in application and supplemental information submitted by the Permittee.
+The application was received on 8 December 2023.
+The application was deemed complete on 11 March 2024.
+Prior to receiving a complete application, Central Valley Water Board staff issued a notice of incomplete application and the Permittee responded to the request for application information on the following date(s):